Table of Contents

 using Trellis;

-IResult httpResult = result.MatchError(
+IResult httpResult = result.Match(

 onSuccess: order => Results.Ok(order),

-onError: _ => Results.StatusCode(StatusCodes.Status500InternalServerError));
+_ => Results.StatusCode(StatusCodes.Status500InternalServerError)

 A few patterns worth memorizing